For more information or to volunteer, please contact VOSRP Director, Todd Janeski at email@example.com or 804.828.2858.

 - Recycle your own shells at one of our 30 public drop off sites.

 - If you have a home on the river, become an oyster gardener and grow oysters on your dock to help restoration efforts.
+Visit the Tidewater Oyster Gardeners Assocation (TOGA) website for more information on how to get started.

 - Volunteer with us.
 As the program grows, we always need your help moving shells, conducting restoration projects, working oyster-related events, fundraising or organizing events, and help with development of marketing or communication materials.